ravendesignsystem/rds/src/docs/dev/understanding-rds/icon-system/index.md

 </p>
 ```

-<p style="font-size: 22px;background:#222;padding: 10px;"><span class="u-icon u-icon--circle u-icon--circle--white">{% include 'icons/heart.svg' %} love</span></p>
+<p style="color: #fff;font-size: 2em;background:#222;padding: 10px;"><span class="u-icon u-icon--circle u-icon--circle--white">{% include 'icons/heart.svg' %} love</span></p>

 **Note**: if using a circular icon, you can **not** change an icon's color.

 ### Icon sizes

-Since the methods above let us easily match icon size with text, RDS does not provide any utility classes for icon sizes.
+Since the methods above let us easily match icon size with accompanying text, RDS does not provide any utility classes for icon sizes.
 If you need a certain size icon, handle the sizing in the block's CSS.
 You should, however, try and align with RDS's [typographic scale](#) for sizing.

 ## Standalone icons

-RDS only has a few icons that can be used as standalone icons.
-These icons are either common interface controls or are recognized globally as [universal icons](#).
+RDS has just a few icons that can be used as standalone icons.
+These are either common interface controls or are recognized globally as [universal icons](#).

 Very few icons are universally recognized among all users.
 As rare as these are, some icons are considered to be universal and are understandable when used alone.
-We believe the following icons are universal and therefore can be used without labels or accompanying text, if space is too tight.
+We believe the following icons are universal and therefore can be used without **visible** labels, if space is too tight.

 ### Universal icons

 - <span class="u-icon">{% include "icons/home.svg" %} home</span>
 - <span class="u-icon">{% include "icons/search.svg" %} search</span>
 - <span class="u-icon">{% include "icons/grabber.svg" %} hamburger menu</span>
 - <span class="u-icon">{% include "icons/facebook.svg" %} Facebook</span>
 - <span class="u-icon">{% include "icons/twitter.svg" %} Twitter</span>
 - <span class="u-icon">{% include "icons/instagram.svg" %} Instagram</span>
 - <span class="u-icon">{% include "icons/youtube.svg" %} YouTube</span>
 - <span class="u-icon">{% include "icons/linkedin.svg" %} LinkedIn</span>
 - <span class="u-icon">{% include "icons/pinterest.svg" %} Pinterest</span>

 ### Interface control icons